AkshayDS709/ML_and_general_stats/Ecommerce-SKU-demand_Forecasting_App/README.md

 2. **Model Training:** Trains an **AutoARIMA model per SKU** to forecast demand.
 3. **Streamlit Dashboard:** Allows users to view historical demand and predictions, providing alerts for replenishment based on supplier lead times.

-## License
-This project is open-source and free to use.

----

 Developed for demand forecasting and inventory optimization.